ChristianDarr-personal/device-onvif-camera/doc/auto-discovery.md

   - DefaultSecretPath="credentials001"
 - GetDeviceInformation function provides Manufacturer, Model, FirmwareVersion, SerialNumber, HardwareId to protocol properties for provision watcher to filter

-## How does netscan work?
-An alternative method of discovery is a netscan, where the device service is provided a set of IP addresses on a network to scan for ONVIF protocol devices using unicast.

-For example, if the provided CIDR is 10.0.0.0/24, it will probe IP addresses 10.0.0.0 to 10.0.0.255 for an ONVIF compliant device using soap commands, and return any devices it finds.
-These devices are then added to the device service based using the protocol information from the probes.

-Functionally, netscan uses the same method for adding the device to EdgeX.

 ## Usage
 ## 1. Define driver config